ProgramFiles/nanonet/README.md

     https://www.microsoft.com/en-gb/download/details.aspx?id=44266

+Most of these documentation assume you are using this compiler on Windows.
+The section **Compiling with MinGW-w64** explains how to use GCC based compilation on Windows.

 The only required dependencies are h5py and numpy.
 These can be downloaded and installed/compiled automatically though installing them from your system's package repository is generally preferable in the first instance.
 For Windows